 - Office of Disability Services

 - Undergraduate Academic Advising Center

-- Track division/department expenses (as assigned), order supplies, reconcile expenses to budget, complete check requests, and create purchase orders, travel expense reports, and reimbursements for director approval.
+- Track expenses, order supplies, reconcile expenses to budget, complete check requests, create requisitions and purchase orders, submit invoices for payment.

-- Maintains & updates technology and printed resource inventories.
+- Maintain & update technology and printed resource inventories.

-- Maintains copies of course syllabi, grades and other course materials.
+- Maintain copies of course syllabi and other course materials, as needed.

-- Assist with developing department specific knowledge to support operations & systems.
+- Update front-desk training materials with pertinent department-specific knowledge to support operations & systems.

 - Provide support for departments during new, transfer & international student orientation.